riita10069/roche/README.md

 `roche scaffold all NAME`
 Generate CRUD template for NAME service
+You can also generate a single file.
+By using (domain, model, repo, migrate) instead of all.

 `roche manifest app APPNAME`
 Generate k8s manifest template, APPNAME is app name.